bvavra/MIDI_Accordion/midi-playback.md

 ### The Problem

 Arduino communicates with the PC over a Serial port, but we want to communicate using MIDI.
 We need a way to convert the serial output into something the PC understands to be a MIDI port.
-There are two ways to solve this problem, and both have theri pros and cons:
+There are two ways to solve this problem, and both have their pros and cons:

 1. [Create a MIDI port on the Arduino](https://www.arduino.cc/en/Tutorial/Midi) - this allows you to plug the Arduino into the computer with a [MIDI-to-USB cable](https://www.amazon.com/USB-MIDI-Converter-Keyboard-Window/dp/B0047AVN3M).
     - Pros: